Inklingo

 AdjectiveA1General

-Use 'caro' when referring to something that has a high monetary price or costs a lot of money.
+Use 'caro' when referring to something having a high price, making it difficult or undesirable to purchase.

 A sparkling diamond ring resting on a luxurious red velvet cushion, next to a massive, overflowing pile of shiny gold coins, symbolizing a high price.